mistergrr/lmop/content/Quests.md

 - Location: [[Library of Whispers]]
 - **Rewards**:
 	- Curse removed
-	- **The Gift of Memory**: Permanent increase to Intelligence score.
+	- **The Gift of Memory**: Permanent increase to Intelligence score and can help others recall lost memories.
-	-OR-
-	- A new spell
+	- **Divine Clarity**: Recall information with perfect clarity — akin to "Divination," but in recalling the past.
 # Narrative Arc 3 | The Illusive Patron
 ## 1. Opening Image
 Dorian discovers that his [[Erynel]] is in the possession of [[Iarno Albrek]]